Efficient Grand Canonical Global Optimization with On-the-fly-trained Machine-learning Interatomic Potentials: Methods and Computational Details

 \subsection{Implementation of the grand canonical global optimization algorithm}

 The implemented grand canonical global optimization (GCGO) algorithm aims to find the most stable structure and chemical state of a target system exposed to given reaction conditions.
 This is achieved by combining advances in molecular structural optimization algorithms and the \textit{ab initio} thermodynamics framework \cite{thermo-Reuter2003,thermo-Reuter2005,thermo-Reuter2016}.
 Specifically, the GCGO algorithm performs the search following the same strategy as the GOFEE method \cite{gofee-Bisbo2020,gofee-Bisbo2022}, but adapted to consider multiple stoichiometries whose Gibbs energy is evaluated at the targeted conditions.
+Both the GCGO and single-stoichiometry algorithms share the same execution diagram shown in Fig. \mbox{\ref{gcgo-diagram}}, which proceeds as follows: \begin{enumerate} \item Initial generation of a set of randomly generated candidates with the \textbf{Generator} module \item Evaluation of the energies of structures of this set at the target level of theory with the \textbf{Evaluator} module \item Training of the surrogate energy model and book-keeping within de \textbf{Database} module \item Selection by the \textbf{Sampler} module of $N$ candidates from the database based on their fitness \item Generation of new candidates with the \textbf{Generator} module taking selected candidates as seed \item Relaxation of the new candidates with the surrogate energy model within the Post-process module \item Selection by the \textbf{Acquisitor} module of the fittest new candidate according to the surrogate energy model \item Evaluation of the selected candidate at the target level of theory with the \textbf{Evaluator} module \item End iteration and back to step number 3 \end{enumerate}